raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 - Non-atomic operations or atomic operations with relaxed memory ordering for heap blocks not shared by multiple threads
 - Borrow inference to reduce reference count operations

-By implementing all of those optimizations in [the Koka programming language](https://github.com/koka-lang/koka), they achieved GC overhead much less and execution time faster than the other languages including OCaml, Haskell, and even C++ in several algorithms and data structures that frequently keep common sub-structures of them, such as red-black trees.
+By implementing all of those optimizations in [the Koka programming language][koka], they achieved GC overhead much less and execution time faster than the other languages including OCaml, Haskell, and even C++ in several algorithms and data structures that frequently keep common sub-structures of them, such as red-black trees.
 For more information, see [the latest version of the paper][perceus].

 ## Implementing the algorithm